 - Employee volunteers.
-Poll workers and ballot counting operations.
+Poll workers, poll observers, and ballot counting operations.

 - Equipment and supplies.
 Safety supplies like PPE and hand sanitizer, equipment like envelope stuffers and ballot drop boxes, and office supplies like pens.

 - Facilities and logistics.
 Polling places in empty offices or warehouses, fleet vehicles for ballot pickup, ballot dropboxes on company property.

 - Communications.
 Voter guides, social media content, public service announcements.

 Thanks to our partners, we made an impact in 24 states and the District of Columbia: Alabama, Arizona, California, Colorado, Florida, Georgia, Missouri, Montana, Nevada, New Hampshire, New Mexico, North Carolina, North Dakota, Ohio, Pennsylvania, South Dakota, Washington, and Wisconsin.

 What are companies doing?